ObolNetwork/obol-docs/docs/fr/testnet.md

 Over the last number of years, DV Labs has coordinated and hosted progressively larger testing efforts to help harden the Charon client and iterate on the key generation tooling.

-The following is a breakdown of the testing initiatives, the features that were to be completed by each testnet, and their completion date and duration.
+Below is a breakdown of the testing initiatives, the features targeted for completion in each testnet, along with their respective completion dates and durations.

 # Testing Programs on Testnet